 The show also covers a broad range of issues, from natural resources, including forestry and fisheries, to aboriginal affairs, the environment and the arts.

-Andrew loves music and the outdoors, plays dodgeball and road hockey, and has way too many pets.
+Andrew bikes to work almost every day, even in the winter.
+He regularly live-tweets city council meetings for fun.
+He loves music and the outdoors, plays dodgeball and road hockey, and has way too many pets

 Wil Fundal, News Editor, Prince George | @wilfundal